roundsToThree/simpledicom4j/README.md

 # simpledicom4j
-A simple DICOM CBCT viewer
+A simple DICOM CBCT API

 ## !!!
 Currently in VERY early development NOT FOR MEDICAL USE (yet) !!!